Burhan7777/Scribble/Features.md

 59) Test on light theme(Main):
 60) Text on Tab - Make Adjustment for tab(Main):
 61) Make only Portrait(Main): DONE
-62) Long notes just like in keep in grid mode(Main):
+62) Long notes just like in keep in grid mode(Main): DELAYED
 63) Auto backup option(Main):
-64) Discard changes in editText:
+64) Discard changes in edit screen:
-65) Undo and redo functionality:
+65) Undo and redo functionality: DELAYED
+66) Empty note is not to be saved(Main): DELAYED
+67) Trash delete all notes(Main):
+68) Long click select note in Trash: